orientechnologies/orientdb-docs/Auditing.md

 REVOKE ALL ON database.cluster.auditinglog TO reader
 ```

+## Polymorphism
+OrientDB schema is polymorphic (taken from Object Orientated paradigm).
+This means that if you have the class "Person" and the 2 classes "Employee" and "Provider" that extend "Person", all the auditing settings on "Person" will be inherited by "Employee" and "Provider" (if the checkbox "polymorphic" is enabled on class "Person").

+This makes you life easier when you want to profile only certain classes.
+For example, you could create an abstract class "Profiled" and let all the classes you want to profile to extend it.
+Starting from v2.1, OrientDB supports multiple inheritance, so it's not a problem extending more classes.

 ## Configuration
 To turn on auditing, create the JSON configuration file with name `auditing-config.json` under the database folder.
 This is the syntax for configuration: